Many-body quantum resources of graph states: Results

-{\it Results: The star graph ---} We start with a star graph and analyze how the quantum correlations characterized by $\Enq$ depend on the number of connections between the nodes.
-The starting setup consists of a central node connected with all the other but with no borders linking the corona nodes, see Fig.~\ref{fig:fig1}(a).
-For $L$ qubits, this configuration corresponds to the GHZ state with the optimal direction given by $\vec{\kappa}^*=\{z_1,x_2\dots x_L\}$, i.e.
+First, we start with a star graph and analyze how quantum correlations characterized by $\Enq$ depend on the number of connections between nodes.
+The initial setup consists of a central node connected to all the other nodes but there are no boundaries connecting the corona nodes, see Fig.~\ref{fig:fig1}(a).
+For $L$ qubits, this configuration corresponds to the GHZ state, and the optimal direction is given by $\vec{\kappa}^*=\{z_1,x_2\dots x_L\}$, i.e.

-Hence $\gamma=0$, the entanglement and Bell correlations are fully $L$-partite, and Eq.~\eqref{eq.ghz.N} is the reference state for quantum metrology.
-We now show that the addition of edges to the star leads to the degradation of quantum correlations.
-The first border connection couples the second and the third qubit via $\cz^{23}$ and transforms $\ket{0_x^{(2)}0_x^{(3)}}$ and $\ket{1_x^{(2)}1_x^{(3)}}$ of the state~\eqref{eq.ghz.N} into
+Thus $\gamma=0$, the entanglement and Bell correlations are fully $L$-partite, and Eq.~\eqref{eq.ghz.N} is the reference state for quantum metrology.
+We will now demonstrate that adding edges to this graph degrades the quantum correlations.
+The first edge connection couples the second and third qubits via $\cz^{23}$ and transforms $\ket{0_x^{(2)}0_x^{(3)}}$ and $\ket{1_x^{(2)}1_x^{(3)}}$ of the state~\eqref{eq.ghz.N} into